Giuseppe Guarneri: Violin maker

 Virtuoso Niccolò Paganini's favorite violin, Il Cannone Guarnerius of 1743, and the Lord Wilton of 1742, once owned by Yehudi Menuhin, are del Gesù instruments.
-In addition, the Vieuxtemps Guarneri—once owned by Henri Vieuxtemps—was sold in 2013 close to its asking price of $18 million USD, making it the most expensive instrument in the world.
+In addition, the Vieuxtemps Guarneri—once owned by Henri Vieuxtemps—was sold in 2013 close to its asking price of US$18 million, making it the most expensive instrument in the world.
 Jascha Heifetz owned a c.
 1740 Guarneri del Gesù from the 1920s until his death in 1987.
-It was his favorite instrument, even though he owned several Stradivaris.
+It was his favorite instrument, even though he owned several Stradivarius.
 One of Norwegian virtuoso Ole Bull's favorite instrument was the del Gesù violin of 1744 named after Bull, which is also believed to be the last work of Guarneri del Gesù.